heroku/buildpacks/README.md

 ### Tutorial

-Check out our [hands-on tutorial](TUTORIAL.md) to learn more about how our buildpacks can help you create production ready container images.
+Check out our [hands-on tutorial](TUTORIAL.md) to learn more about how our buildpacks can help you create production-ready container images.

 ## Discussions